Platformatory/cp-clickhouse/README.md

 > You might have to replace the path to uv in the above configuration.
 Run `which uv` to find the path to uv.
 Install uv, if not already present, using `curl -LsSf https://astral.sh/uv/install.sh | sh`

 ![Example Query with Claude Desktop](assets/claude_desktop.png)

+Reference: This uses the [ClickHouse MCP server](https://github.com/ClickHouse/mcp-clickhouse) from ClickHouse.
+Further instructions and overview for the MCP Server is in the [README](https://github.com/ClickHouse/mcp-clickhouse/blob/main/README.md) of the ClickHouse MCP Server repository.